vantage6/vantage6-workshop/episodes/chapter6.md

 v6 node new
 ```

-The command will show a wizard to guide you through the configuration process in a step-by-step manner,
+The command will show a wizard to guide you through the configuration process in a step-by-step manner:

 ```bash
 ?
 Please enter a configuration-name: node1